Missing Data Imputation using Optimal Transport: Experimental Results

-\textbf{Results.} Results are reported in \Cref{fig:MCAR_p_3_summary} and \Cref{fig:MNAR_p_3_summary}.
-For the direct imputation method \Cref{alg:sinkhorn_imp}, results with 10\% and 50\% missing values and under the MAR and MNAR mechanisms described above are presented in the Appendix.
-As can be seen from \Cref{fig:MCAR_p_3_summary}, the linear round-robin model matches or out-performs \texttt{scikit}'s iterative imputer (\textbf{ice}) on MAE and RMSE scores for most datasets.
+\textbf{Results.} The complete results of the experiments are reported in the Appendix.
+In \Cref{fig:MCAR_p_3_baselines} and \Cref{fig:MNAR_p_3_DL}, the proposed methods are respectively compared to baselines and Deep Learning (DL) methods in a MCAR and a logistic masking MNAR setting with 30\% missing data.
+As can be seen from \Cref{fig:MCAR_p_3_baselines}, the linear round-robin model matches or out-performs \texttt{scikit}'s iterative imputer (\textbf{ice}) on MAE and RMSE scores for most datasets.
 Since both methods are based on the same cyclical linear imputation model but with different loss functions, this shows that the batched Sinkhorn loss in \Cref{eq:loss_batches} is well-adapted to imputation with parametric models.
-Interestingly, while the MAE and RMSE scores of the round robin MLP model are comparable to that of the linear RR, its $W_2$ scores are generally quite better.
+Comparison with DL methods (\Cref{fig:MNAR_p_3_DL}) shows that the proposed OT-based methods consistently outperform DL-based methods, and have the additional benefit of having a lower variance in their results overall.
+Interestingly, while the MAE and RMSE scores of the round-robin MLP model are comparable to that of the linear RR, its $W_2$ scores are generally better.
 This suggests that more powerful base imputer models lead to better $W_2$ scores, from which one can conclude that \Cref{eq:loss_batches} is a good proxy for optimizing the unavailable \Cref{eq:W2} score, and that Algorithm \ref{alg:rr_sinkhorn} is efficient at doing so.
 Furthermore, one can observe that the direct imputation method is very competitive over all data and metrics and is in general the best performing OT-based method, as could be expected from the fact that its imputation model is not restricted by a parametric assumption.
 This favorable behaviour tends to be exacerbated with a growing proportion of missing data, see \Cref{fig:MCAR_p_5_summary} in the appendix.

+\textbf{MAR and MNAR.} \Cref{fig:MNAR_p_3_DL} above and \Cref{fig:MAR_p_3_summary,fig:MNAR_log_p_3_summary_2,fig:MNAR_quant_p_3_summary} in the appendix display the results of our experiments in MAR and MNAR settings, and show that the proposed methods perform well and are robust to difficult missingness mechanisms.
+This is remarkable, as the proposed methods do not attempt to model those mechanisms.
+Finally, note that the few datasets on which the proposed methods do not perform as well as baselines -- namely \texttt{libras} and to a smaller extent \texttt{planning\_relax} -- remain consistently the same across all missingness mechanisms and missing rates.
+This suggests that this behavior is due to the particular structure of those datasets, rather than to the missingness mechanisms themselves.

 \textbf{Out-of-sample imputation.}

 As mentioned in \Cref{sec:miss_data_ot}, a key benefit of fitting a parametric imputing model with \cref{alg:meta_sinkhorn,alg:rr_sinkhorn} is that the resulting model can then be used to impute missing values in out-of-sample (OOS) data.
 In \Cref{fig:OOF_p_3_summary}, we evaluate the Linear RR and MLP RR models in an OOS imputation experiment.
 We compare the training and OOS MAE, RMSE and OT scores on a collection of datasets selected to have a sufficient number of points.
 At each run, we randomly sample 70\% of the data to be used for training, and the remaining 30\% to evaluate OOS imputation.
 30\% of the values are missing MCAR, uniformly over training and testing sets.
 Out of the methods presented earlier on, we keep those that allow OOS: for the \textbf{ice}, \textbf{Linear RR} and \textbf{MLP RR} methods, OOS imputation is simply performed using the round-robin scheme without further fitting of the parameters on the new data.
 For the \textbf{mean} baseline, missing values in the testing data are imputed using mean observed values from the training data. \Cref{fig:OOF_p_3_summary} confirms the stability at testing time of the good performance of \textbf{Linear RR} and \textbf{MLP RR}.